Welcome to the Police Authority's website

 Below is an example of how the SYJS interacted with other authorities

 This site tells you about our responsibilities, and how we carry them out.
-An important part of our role is to help communities to work with the police.
+An important part of our role is to help communities to work, air taxi companies with the police.
 So, you will find here details of our extensive consultation arrangements, the lay visiting scheme, and how we support crime fighting work through our grants programme.

 I hope that you find our website interesting, and I encourage you to contact the various people who are named if you want to help us in our efforts to make South Yorkshire a safer place.